Nabla7/TOg-State-Machines-and-Computability/README.md

 tasks, or compile programs in a higher-level programming language

 #### I'm trying to use this to guide my explanations of the proof with better link to implementation
+Role of Positional Encodings and Internal Representations: A crucial aspect of the paper is how positional encodings and the model’s ability to compute and access internal dense representations of data enable Transformers to achieve Turing completeness.
+This is significant because it shows that Transformers can inherently process sequential data in a way that’s comparable to the sequential processing of a Turing machine.